-Cofinancing of businesses with Capitalia should be used by lenders who are interested and are capable to independently conduct financial analysis of a company, as well as evaluate other operating aspects of a business, understanding risks associated with lending to such enterprises.
-Capitalia suggests lenders to following these principles when making lending decisions:
+Cofinancing of businesses with Capitalia should be used by investors who are interested and capable to independently conduct financial analysis of a company, as well as evaluate other operating aspects of a business, including understanding risks associated with lending to such enterprises.
+Capitalia suggests investors to following these principles when making lending decisions:

 |Description||Probability of loan loss*|